The fight game’s complex political landscape means even some fight fans struggle to name the current world heavyweight boxing champions.

 The International Boxing Federation was founded in 1983 and is based in New Jersey.
 It provided Anthony Joshua with his first world heavyweight title back in 2016.
 AJ stopped American Charles Martin inside two rounds at London’s O2 Arena.
 It was only his 16th professional fight.

-Usyk won the title with that terrific performance to dethrone Anthony Joshua courtesy of a unanimous decision in front of a crowd of more than 67,000 fans in London.
-He then defended it successfully with a close but clear victory over Joshua in their Jeddah rematch in August 2022.
+Usyk won the WBO title in September 2021 with that terrific performance to dethrone Joshua in front of a crowd of more than 67,000 fans in London.
+And since then he has made five successful defences.

 The title of lineal heavyweight champion is the one most respected by hardcore fight fans.